nasa/smd-open-science-guidelines/OSS_Guidance/Data_Management_Sharing.md

 Data subject to specific laws, regulations, or policies (e.g., Export Administration Regulations (EAR) or International Traffic in Arms Regulations (ITAR)) that would prevent the release of this information are exempt from requirements for making data publicly available.
 Section II-C of SPD-41a lists additional laws, regulations, and policies that generate exceptions to data sharing requirements.

 ## Data Management Plans
 All SMD-funded scientific activities that are expected to produce scientific data shall include data management plan describing the management, preservation, and release of data to facilitate implementation of relevant scientific information policies.
 The data management plan may be one component of a broader [OSDMP](OSDMP.md).
-Though not required under SPD-41A, the OSDMP will be a required component of many proposals for SMD funding starting with ROSES-2023.
+Though not required under SPD-41A, the OSDMP is a required component of many proposals for SMD funding starting with ROSES-2023.

 At a minimum, a data management plan for SMD-funded research should include:
 * Descriptions of the data expected to be produced from the proposed activities, including types of data to be produced, the approximate amount of each data type expected, the machine-readable format of the data, data file format, and any applicable standards for the data or associated metadata